-On March 6, 2015, the plaintiffs in the Delaware actions filed competing motions to appoint lead plaintiffs and lead counsel.
-The court held a hearing on these motions on March 31, 2015, and, on the same day, consolidated the nine Delaware actions under the caption In re Office Depot, Inc. Stockholders Litigation, Consol.
-C.A.
-No. 10655-CB.
-The court also appointed lead plaintiffs and lead plaintiffs' counsel.
+On March 6, 2015, the plaintiffs in the Delaware Actions filed competing motions to appoint lead plaintiffs and lead counsel.
+The court scheduled a hearing on these motions for March 31, 2015.

-On March 3, 2015, the plaintiffs in the Florida actions filed motions to consolidate the Florida actions, appoint lead counsel, and for expedited proceedings.
-On March 9, 2015, the defendants filed motions to dismiss the complaints for improper venue, or in the alternative to stay the Florida actions in favor of the Delaware actions.
-On March 12, 2015, the court consolidated the Florida actions and appointed lead counsel.
+On March 3, 2015, the plaintiffs in the Florida Actions filed motions to consolidate the Florida Actions, appoint lead counsel, and for expedited proceedings.
+On March 9, 2015, the defendants filed motions to dismiss the complaints for improper venue, or in the alternative to stay the Florida Actions in favor of the Delaware Actions.
+On March 12, 2015, the court consolidated the Florida Actions and appointed lead counsel.
 The court scheduled a hearing on the plaintiffs' motions for expedited proceedings and the defendants' motions to dismiss for April 30, 2015.